 This category includes accounting and audit expenses, or a proportion of the costs of these services support other organization programs.

-You will need estimates for computers, printers and if required still fax.
+You will need estimates for computers, printers, and if required, faxes.
 Besides, don’t forget to incorporate expenditures for desks, chairs, tables, file cabinets, and vehicles.

 You can include costs for such expenditures as newsletters, print ads, and developing a web page or posts to promote your activities.